 Corporate Governance Framework

 The Code is reflected in the regulations of the Board of Management and the Supervisory Board.
-In addition, the Diversity Policy and a Policy on Bilateral Contacts with shareholders were updated and the Articles of Association of Holland Colours were aligned with the Code.
+In addition, the Diversity Policy and a Policy on Bilateral Contacts with shareholders have been updated, and the Articles of Association of Holland Colours have been aligned with the Code.

-The statutory responsibility resides with the Board of Management, consisting of the CEO, CFO and CTO, who convene every two weeks with a formal agenda and a list of action items and decisions.
-The Board of Management holds regular meetings with the divisional teams for the monthly business reviews and quarterly updates on major projects.
+The statutory responsibility resides with the Board of Management.
+This consists of the CEO, CFO and CTO.
+At this moment the CFO position is vacant, and temporarily filled by a non-statutory interim CFO.
+They convene every two weeks with a formal agenda and a list of action items and decisions made.
+The Board of Management holds regular meetings with the divisional management teams for monthly business reviews and quarterly updates on major projects.
 Large product, technology, innovation and capex projects need specific approval by the Board of Management.
 Cost budgets are approved as part of the annual budget review.
-During the extraordinary circumstances related to COVID-19, the Board of Management and the divisional managers participated in a weekly (digital) meeting to discuss, align and act on the actual situation, and the Supervisory Board was kept informed.
+During the extraordinary circumstances related to COVID-19, the Board of Management and divisional managers participated in regularly digital meetings to discuss, align and act on the actual situation, and the Supervisory Board was kept informed.

 The AGM is an integral part of the company’s governance and its system of checks and balances.
-The AGM reviews the Annual Report and decides on the adoption of the financial statements, the dividend proposal, the discharge of the members of the Supervisory Board and the Board of Management of their duties performed and the adoption of the remuneration policy of the Board of Management and the Supervisory Board.
+The AGM reviews the Annual Report and decides on the adoption of the financial statements, the dividend proposal, the discharge of their duties performed by the members of the Supervisory Board and the Board of Management, and the adoption of the remuneration policy of the Board of Management and the Supervisory Board.

 These proposals include, where applicable:

-- Discharge of the members of the Supervisory Board and the Board of Management of their liability for the duties performed;
+• Discharge of their liability for the duties performed by the members of the Supervisory Board and the Board of Management;

-The company provides options for voting by proxy to its shareholders.
+The company provides options to its shareholders for voting by proxy.
 Holding shares in the company on the registration date determines the right to exercise voting rights and other rights relating to the AGM.
-All resolutions are adopted based on the ‘one share, one vote’ principle and by an absolute majority of votes, unless the law or the company’s Articles of Association stipulate otherwise.
+All resolutions are adopted according to the ‘one share, one vote’ principle and by an absolute majority of votes, unless the law or the company’s Articles of Association stipulate otherwise.

-Holders of common shares in aggregate representing at least 1% of the total issued capital may submit proposals for the AGM agenda.
+Holders of common shares that in total represent at least 1% of the total issued capital may submit proposals for the AGM agenda.
 Such proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company at least 60 calendar days in advance of the meeting.
 The draft minutes of the AGM (in Dutch) are made available on the company’s corporate website within three months of the meeting date.
-The final minutes are available on the corporate website within six months after the meeting date.
+The final minutes (in Dutch) are available on the corporate website within six months after the meeting date.

 There are two committees of the Supervisory Board: the Audit Committee and the Remuneration Committee.